 - Median annual smart home spending is approximately $2,500 per household among active smart home buyers, including devices, subscriptions, and installation (Parks Associates, 2024).

-- Smart home device average selling prices have dropped 22% since 2021, driven by competition and Matter adoption reducing brand lock-in (Consumer Technology Association, 2025).
+- Smart home device average selling prices have dropped 22% since 2021, driven by competition and Matter adoption reducing brand lock-in — budget-friendly options like the Amazon Smart Thermostat and the Govee RGBIC now deliver features that were premium-only three years ago (Consumer Technology Association, 2025).

 Barriers to Adoption